 Once the schematic is done you will now design the Printed Circuit Board (PCB).
 The PCB is the physical board that holds and connects all of the electronic components.

-Development of the system block diagram and schematic circuit have been mostly conceptual in nature.
-A PCB design though is very real world.
+While developing the system block diagram and schematic circuit was mostly conceptual, a PCB design is very real world.

 The PCB is designed in the same software that created the schematic diagram.

-The software will have various verification tools to ensure the PCB layout meets the design rules for the PCB process used, and that the PCB matches the schematic.
+The software has various verification tools to ensure the PCB layout meets the design rules for the PCB process being used, and that the PCB matches the schematic.

-In general, the smaller the product, and the tighter the components are packed together, the longer it will take to create the PCB layout.
+In general, the smaller the product, and the tighter the components are packed together, the longer it takes to create the PCB layout.

-If your product routes large amounts of power, or offers wireless connectivity, then PCB layout is even more critical and time consuming.
+If your product routes large amounts of power, has high-speed digital signals (crystal clocks, address/data lines, etc.), or offers wireless connectivity, then PCB layout is even more complex and time consuming.

-Step #5 – Generate the final bill of materials (BOM)
+Step 8 – Generate Final Bill of Materials (BOM)

-Although you should have already created a preliminary BOM as part of your preliminary production design, it’s now time for the full production BOM.
+Although you should have already created a preliminary BOM as part of the manufacturing cost estimation process discussed in step 5, it’s now time for the full production BOM.

 But to actually manufacture the PCB you need a complete BOM with every component listed.